How Is Your Nervous System Doing?

 Where Reiki Fits In

-If this gave you a clearer sense of how you’ve been feeling, that awareness alone is meaningful.
-You don’t need to force change.
-You can begin by giving your body small opportunities to settle and reset throughout your day.
-If you’re ready to experience this in a more supported way, you’re welcome to book a Reiki session with me.
-I’m here when you’re ready.
+If this quiz gave you a clearer sense of how you've been feeling, that awareness alone is meaningful.
+You don't need to force change or have everything figured out.
+You can begin by giving yourself small opportunities to pause, settle, and reconnect throughout your day.

 This content is for educational and informational purposes only and is not intended as medical or mental health advice.
 I am not a medical doctor or licensed therapist.
 Reiki is a complementary practice and is not a substitute for professional medical care, diagnosis, or treatment.
 If you have concerns about your physical or mental health, please consult with a qualified healthcare provider.